akhhyyl/India-s-Food-Recipe-APP/README.md

 <H3> Collecting information </H3>

-"India-s-Food-Recipe-APP" do not collect any personaised data from users
+"India-s-Food-Recipe-APP" Our app utilizes Google AdMob for in-app advertising.
+AdMob may collect certain information to provide personalized ads, but we, as the app developers, does not collect any personal data.

 <H3> Contact us / Customer support </H3>
 E-mail : 02xdeveloper@gmail.com